 In the last part of the examination, candidates will be asked to express their opinion and discuss the topic on the task sheet with each other.
 The preparation time before the exam should be used to think of arguments and personal examples to support ideas.

 The candidates may use the sample statements on the task sheet as an inspiration.

 The examiners normally remain silent during this part of the examination.

-Structure Instructions Three sample statements on one topic, relevant for working life.
+Structure Instructions Three sample statements on one topic.
 Objective To assess the candidate's ability to have a discussion.
-Intended operations Discussing a topic with your partner, giving reasons and personal examples Type of task Dialogue (the candidates talk to each other) Time Approximately six minutes for both candidates Channel Written and spoken Input: task sheet Task sheet with three sample statements on one work-related topic Task The candidates should discuss the topic.
+Intended operations Discussing a given topic with your partner, giving reasons and personal examples Type of task Dialogue (the candidates talk to each other) Time Approximately six minutes for both candidates Channel Written and spoken Input: task sheet Task sheet with three sample statements on the topic.
+Task The candidates should discuss the topic.
 They should share opinions, give reasons and personal examples and react to each other's remarks.
-Topics See Inventory T - Topics - relevant for working life.
-Level Guiding points should be at level B1 Weighting B2: 70-100 points B1: 35-74 points Below B1: 0-34 points
+Topics See Inventory T - Topics Level Guiding points should be at level B1 Weighting B2: 70-100 points B1: 35-74 points Below B1: 0-34 points